Twitter vs. Facebook: Which Is Best for Your Business?

 How to Pick the Best Platform for Your Business

-So we recommend assessing the pros and cons of Twitter and Facebook and each platform’s value for your business before you commit all your time to either one.
+We recommend assessing the pros and cons of Twitter and Facebook for your business before you commit to either one.

 Here is a five-step process we recommend you follow to help you discover which platform is best for your business.